 - Madigan Army Medical Center, Joint Base Lewis-McChord, Washington

 - Walter Reed National Military Medical Center, in Bethesda, MD serving the greater Washington, DC area

 - Winn Army Community Hospital, Fort Stewart, Georgia

-If you have been the victim of medical malpractice at one of the above army hospitals, our military malpractice attorneys can help you navigate the complex federal tort claims act system to seek compensation for your injuries.
+If you have been the victim of Army medical malpractice at one of the above health care facilities, our federal malpractice attorneys can help you navigate the complex FTCA system to seek compensation for your injuries.